How to Pass the California Bar Examination

 The California Performance Test

 California was the first jurisdiction to add a “practical essay” examination called the Performance Test, back in 1983.
-Today, this type of written bar exam assignment is common across the country, but the California version remains the longest and most difficult in the nation.
+Today, this type of written bar exam assignment is common across the country, but the California version remains the most difficult in the nation.

 The performance test is a self-contained exercise in which the candidate has to read a memo from a law partner and then follow instructions.
 There is a hypothetical legal file and a library of law.
 The task is to connect the key facts from the file to the elements of law presented in the library, in a way that is responsive to the instructions.